Orlandster/karma-firebase/README.md

 ## Usage

-Once the configuration is ready you can make use of the `firebase-server` within your tests.
+Once the configuration is setup you can make use of the `firebase-server` within your tests.

 Simply initialize the firebase app the following way: